Day 4 of a Year Long Road Trip Along America’s Scenic Byways

 My final scenic stop of the day (before using the wi-fi at McDonald’s in Harrison and then driving another hour or so toward Thayer, MO where the Reader’s Digest scenic drive begins tomorrow) was Mystic Caverns.
 I took a guided tour in one of the two caves as I didn’t want to leave the dogs in VANilla too long.
 Mystic Cavern was discovered in the 1800s while the Crystal Dome Cavern, without a natural entrance, wasn’t discovered until 1967 when some workers were excavating some dirt and found it as they cracked the top.

 I just love seeing the formations and struck up a conversations with one of the guides.
 She said she wants to go RVing full-time and told me about a website called Escapees.
 It is a forum for full-time RVers.
 I’ll have to check it out so I know all the cheap places to camp, which local mechanics to use (hopefully none), and learn other tips and tricks of the trade.

-The campsite I found is at a lake.
+In the meantime, I have found a campsite by a lake.
 The mutts and I enjoyed a lovely sunset at the boat dock, just 10 feet from my hookup.
 My fourth state in four days.
 ETB

 Map of My Road Trip Across the USA

 For a summary about my road trip across the USA, click HERE.
 For the interactive map, see the below link.